14th Street/Sixth Avenue station: IRT Broadway–Seventh Avenue Line platforms

 The 14th Street station is an express station on the IRT Broadway–Seventh Avenue Line, consisting of four tracks and two island platforms.
+The local tracks are used by the 1 at all times and by the 2 during the night; the express tracks are used by the 2 and 3 during daytime hours.
+The next stop to the north is 18th Street for local trains and 34th Street–Penn Station for express trains, while the next stop to the south is Christopher Street–Stonewall for local trains and Chambers Street for express trains.

 The track walls on both sides of the platform have their original IRT mosaic trim line with "14" tablets on it at regular intervals.
 Both platforms have blue I-beam columns that run along both sides at regular intervals with alternating ones having the standard black station name plate in white lettering.

 Exits

 This station has three fare control areas.
 The full-time entrance is at the north end.
-A single staircase from each platform leads to a crossover that has a newsstand in the center, two now defunct restrooms above the southbound platforms and tracks (mosaic signs reading "MEN" and "WOMEN" remain intact), and two full height turnstiles above the northbound platform and tracks (one entry/exit and one exit-only) leading to a staircase that goes up to the southeast corner of 14th Street and Seventh Avenue.
+Two staircases and an elevator from each platform lead to a crossover that has a newsstand in the center, two now defunct restrooms above the southbound platforms and tracks (mosaic signs reading "MEN" and "WOMEN" remain intact), and two full height turnstiles above the northbound platform and tracks (one entry/exit and one exit-only) leading to a staircase that goes up to the southeast corner of 14th Street and Seventh Avenue.
 There is also a passageway leading to the BMT Canarsie platforms on Sixth Avenue, which in turn allows a free transfer to the IND Sixth Avenue Line platforms.
 The full-time turnstile bank at the center of the crossover opposite the newsstand leads to a mezzanine containing a token booth, three staircases going up to the either northern corners as well as the southwest corner of 14th Street and Seventh Avenue.
-There is also a now-closed passageway with directional mosaics that leads to 14th Street/Eighth Avenue.
+Directional mosaics at the southwest corner entrance also indicate that there was a passage leading to 14th Street/Eighth Avenue; this passage has been closed since 1991 due to safety concerns.

 The station has an exit-only area at the center.
 Two staircases from each platform go up to a crossover where on either side, a single exit-only turnstile and emergency gate leads to a staircase that goes up to either northern corners of 13th Street and Seventh Avenue.

 The station has an unstaffed fare control area at the south end.
 A single staircase from each platform leads to a crossover and a bank of turnstiles as well as one exit-only and one full-height turnstile.
 The mezzanine has a now-unused customer assistance booth and two staircases going up to both northern corners of 12th Street and Seventh Avenue.